DjangoCon US 2025 Recap¶

 Let’s sustain Django and make the world a better place.

-Keynote: All The Ways To Use Django¶
+Keynote: All the Ways to Use Django¶

 Community Update: Python Software Foundation¶